-Our tech-savvy children can manoeuvre around our attempts at blocking apps on their smartphones.
+Our tech-savvy children can maneuver around our attempts at blocking apps on their smartphones.
 So when we’ve run out of moves, here’s what you can do instead.

 Been there, blocked that

 “Ok, have you tried YouTube Kids?”

 “Yes, and my son managed to disable it!
 I can’t believe it, he’s only 9!”

 “Did you try blocking the entire YouTube app then?”

 “I did!
 It worked for like 2 weeks, then he found out how to get around it!
 I just don’t get it.”

 Parents, you’ve probably been through this situation yourself.
 You pull out a few parental controls and junior just knows how to skirt around them.
 As a parent, you try your best to protect your child from dangerous online content, keep your child from getting addicted to their phone, safeguard them from online bullies.
 It all makes sense to you as a parent.

 Here’s what you can do

 You don’t want his phone to be the thief of his safety and happiness.
 But is the phone really stealing this away or is it all just in your head?